Ikemura-kei/DD2419-Team-2/documentation/mapping.md

 ## 2. Nodes
 For now, we only implement a naive mapping node that maps LiDAR readings directly to the map (with some basic outlier rejection).
+We're also taking into account the workspace stored at the `assets/workspace` location.

 #### 2.1 `naive_mapping_node`
 This node performs mapping in a most straigh-forward way, that is, map LiDAR scans to `odom` frame and put that point into the corresponding cell in the map.